-As an approved community provider, Desert Hope offers treatments specifically designed for the unique needs of veterans.
-Here, vets receive treatment and live with other veterans and first responders to enjoy a supportive community focused on recovery.
+As an approved community provider, Desert Hope offers treatments specifically designed for the unique needs of Veterans.
+Here, Vets receive treatment and live with other Veterans and first responders to enjoy a supportive community focused on recovery.

 As an approved community care provider, Desert Hope will bill the VA directly.
-Veterans may be responsible for a copay and may be able to utilize any extra benefits, such as TRICARE coverage, to help cover the cost.
+Veterans may be responsible for a copay and might be able to utilize any extra benefits, such as TRICARE coverage, to help cover the cost.

-FAQs about Alcohol Treatment
+FAQs About Alcohol Treatment

-Does alcohol rehab for veterans really work?
+Does alcohol treatment for Veterans really work?

 Evidence-based substance use disorder treatment has been shown to reduce symptoms of AUD and restore a person’s functioning.
 Effective treatments will often offer a combination of behavioral therapy and medications.2

 If I’ve already tried treatment for alcoholism, isn’t trying again a waste of time?

 No. Recovery is a lifelong process that often involves many attempts at treatment.
 Relapse is a relatively common experience and doesn’t indicate a failure of treatment but rather indicates a need to reassess and refocus on appropriate treatment options.
 There are successful treatments that can address substance use and co-occurring mental health disorders simultaneously.
 Veterans with alcohol use disorders and PTSD can find lasting recovery from programs that include trauma-based therapies, education, support groups, and new coping skills.10 Addiction is a long-term problem that requires long-term solutions.

 Is addiction a sign of weakness?